HL7644/DDPM/README.md

+#Training DDPM on CIFAR10 dataset

-# Implementation of Training DDPM on CIFAR10 dataset
+pytorch implementation of training diffusion model for unconditional generation on CIFAR10 dataset